bigjosh/Voyant-test-board/README.md

 ### Serial ports

 When you connect the test board to a host computer via USB, you should see two virtual serial ports appear.
-One of these is the `SPI command` and one is the `TEC_UART` pass-thru port.
+One of these is the `command` and one is the `TEC_UART`, which is a pass-thru port.

 The command port is usually the first one, but not always.
 The most reliable way to tell is to load the Arduino IDE and look under "Tools->Port" and the command port will show up labeled as `Teensy`.
 The other new port will be the `TEC_UART` pass-thru.

 #### `TEC_UART` pass-thru serial port

 This is a direct pass-thru from the virtual USB port on the host to the `TEC_UART` RX and TX pins on the M50 connector.
-The connector serial port will track whatever the baud rate host serial port is set to.
+The baud rate on the serial port on the connector will track whatever the baud rate host serial port was set to when last connected to.

 Note that the parity and bits are always N,8,1 but this can be changed in the firmware if needed.